-- SIZE Described by particle or grain diameter or average dimension.
+- Size Described by particle or grain diameter or average dimension.
 Major divisions of the classification system using sizes as the criteria are gravel, sand, silt and clay.
-The very fine fraction of the soil, that is the silt and clay, have a wide variety of properties and determine a lot about the characteristics of the entire soil mixture. - SHAPE The shape of the grains larger than 0.06 inches is distinguishable with the naked eye.
+The very fine fraction of the soil, that is the silt and clay, have a wide variety of properties and determine a lot about the characteristics of the entire soil mixture. - Shape The shape of the grains larger than 0.06 inches is distinguishable with the naked eye.
 These grains constitute the very coarse to coarse fractions of the soil.
 The shapes can be round, angular, subangular or sub-round.
-Finer fractions of soils are indistinguishable to the eye and generally have a platelike shape.
-Elongated grains and fibers are sometimes found in the fine fractions of soil. - SURFACE TEXTURE Refers to the degree of fineness and uniformity of a soil.
+Finer fractions of soils are indistinguishable to the eye and generally have a plate-like shape.
+Elongated grains and fibers are sometimes found in the fine fractions of soil. - Surface Texture Refers to the degree of fineness and uniformity of a soil.
 Texture is judged by the coarser grains and the sensation produced by rubbing the soil between the fingers.
-Smooth, gritty, or sharp are several terms used to describe texture of soils. - SURFACE FORCES Soils with very fine particles and plate-like grains, electrical forces on the surfaces of the grains are the major influence as to the way these soils react with water. - CONSISTENCY- Refers to the texture and firmness of a soil.
-Described by terms such as hard, stiff and soft, the lab test that describes consistency is the Atterberg Limits, which will be discussed later. - COHESION The mutual attraction of particles due to molecular forces and the presence of moisture films.
+Smooth, gritty, or sharp are several terms used to describe texture of soils. - Surface Forces Soils with very fine particles and plate-like grains, electrical forces on the surfaces of the grains are the major influence as to the way these soils react with water. - Consistency Refers to the texture and firmness of a soil.
+Described by terms such as hard, stiff and soft, the lab test that describes consistency is the Atterberg Limits, which will be discussed later. - Cohesion The mutual attraction of particles due to molecular forces and the presence of moisture films.
 The cohesion of a soil varies with its moisture content.
-Cohesion is very high in clay, but of little importance in silt or sand. - SENSITIVITY A characteristic exhibited by clays and describes the loss in strength of a clay material after it has been disturbed.
+Cohesion is very high in clay, but of little importance in silt or sand. - Sensitivity A characteristic exhibited by clays, and describes the loss in strength of a clay material after it has been disturbed.
 That means that a clay material in a cut, that seems very strong, may lose a great deal of its strength after being cut and filled in another place.
-Other types of soils can be equally sensitive to other types of disturbance such as extreme changes in moisture or exposure to vibration. - MOISTURE CONTENT This is a measurement of how much moisture a soil is holding in its void spaces.
+Other types of soils can be equally sensitive to other types of disturbance such as extreme changes in moisture or exposure to vibration. - Moisture Content This is a measurement of how much moisture a soil is holding in its void spaces.
 It has a great impact on the consistency of the soil, its density, and its compactability.
 The importance of understanding and controlling soil moisture cannot be overstated.

 To simplify the identification process, properties of these soil blends, such as gradation and soil moisture indices, are used to classify these materials so we may easily identify which soils will provide the best service as a construction material and which materials will not.
-VDOT uses the Unified Soil Classification System and AASHTO (American Association of State Highway and Transportation Officials) Soil Classification System for classifying soils but there are a lot of other methods available.
+VDOT uses the Unified and AASHTO classification system for classifying soils but there are a lot of other methods available.
 Those include: